-On January 16th, the Company repeated the 2009 Feasibility Study Results, stating that a positive Feasibility Study.
-The study described the scope, design and financial viability of a conventional open pit mine with a 30,000 tonnes per day mill with a 21 year mine life.
+On January 16th, the Company repeated the 2009 Feasibility Study Results, describing the scope, design and financial viability of a conventional open pit mine with a 30,000 tonnes per day mill with a 21 year mine life.
 The mineral reserve estimates were been prepared and classified in accordance with CIM Classification established under National Instrument 43-101 of the Canadian Securities Administrators.
 The reserve estimate takes into consideration all geologic, mining, milling and economic factors and is stated according to Canadian Standards (NI 43-101).
 Under US standards, no reserve declaration is possible until financing and permits are acquired.

 On February 6, 2013, the Company released information to the public on the economic effects of the Morrison Copper/Gold Project.
 The total Project expenditures during the life of the Project are estimated to be approximately \$2.5 billion.

-During the two year construction period, the total increase in GDP (Provincial Gross Domestic Product is a measure of the value added to the provincial economy by activities attributable to the Project) from the Project's direct, indirect, and induced effects are expected to total \$104.3 million in each year of construction for a total of \$208.6 million.
-The Project will provide 1,117 jobs per year during the two year construction period and in each year of the construction period, the Project and Supply Industry employees would benefit from \$78.7 million in household income for a total of \$157 million.
-The contribution to government tax revenues during the two year construction period will annually generate \$22 million in direct tax revenue, of which \$9.5 million would go to the federal government and approximately \$12.7 million would go to the province.
+During the two year construction period, the total increase in Gross Domestic Product ("GDP") from the Project's direct, indirect, and induced effects are expected to total \$104.3 million in each year of construction.
+The Project will provide 1,117 direct jobs per year and the employees (both direct and supply industries) would benefit from \$78.7 million in household income.
+The contribution to government tax revenues during the construction period will annually generate \$22 million in direct tax revenue, of which \$9.5 million would go to the federal government and approximately \$12.7 million would go to the province.
 In addition, the supply industry will generate \$7.1 million in federal tax revenue, \$5.7 million in provincial tax revenue and \$0.9 million in municipal tax revenue.
 The total annual government tax revenue is estimated to be \$35.8 million per year for a total of \$71.6 million.
 During the 21 year operation period, the total increase in GDP from the Project's direct, indirect, and induced effects are estimated to total \$50 million annually for a total of \$1,050 million (\$1.05 billion).
 The Project will provide 601 jobs per year during the 21 years operation period.
 In each year of operation, the Project and Supply Industry employees will benefit from \$34.9 million in household income for a total of \$723.9 million.
 The contribution to government tax revenues during the 21 year operation period will annually generate \$5.4 million in direct tax revenue, of which \$2.9 million would go to the federal government and \$2.5 million would go to the province.
 In addition, the supply industry would generate \$3.0 million in federal tax revenue, \$2.5 million in provincial tax revenue and \$0.7 million in municipal tax revenue.
 The total annual government tax revenue is estimated to be \$11.7 million per year for a total of \$245.7 million.
 The total tax revenue from construction and operations is \$317.3 million in federal, provincial and municipal taxes.
-Please note that the Provincial Mineral Tax calculation is not included in this calculation.
-This information is taken from the Environmental Assessment Certificate documentation prepared by the BCEAO (report dated August 21, 2012) for the Morrison Copper/Gold Project, and is available at the following link, in Table 10 (on page 109) and Table 11 (on page 111). http://a100.gov.bc.ca/appsdata/epic/documents/p224/1349109655841 1ff0dffc5745a57aff5cecf9e76f 0725433a5b85003d9c2116bbf658733375a8.pdf
+Please note that the Provincial Mineral Tax calculation is not included This information is taken from the Environmental Assessment Certificate in this calculation. documentation prepared by the BCEAO (report dated August 21, 2012) for the Morrison Copper/Gold Project.